onflow/flow-go/config/README.md

       my-component:
         app-workers: 1
     ```

+    All network package configuration values are defined under `network-config` in `default-config.yml`

-5. Finally, if a new struct was created add it as a new field to the FlowConfig.
-In the previous steps we added a new config struct and added a new property to the default-config.yml for this struct `my-component`.
+5. If a new struct was created in step 3, add it as a new field to `FlowConfig` struct in [config/config.go](https://github.com/onflow/flow-go/blob/master/config/config.go).
+In the previous steps we added a new config struct and added a new property to the `default-config.yml` for this struct `my-component`.
 This property name
-    must match the mapstructure field tag for the struct when added to the FlowConfig.
+    must match the mapstructure field tag for the struct when added to `FlowConfig`.
     ```go
     // FlowConfig Flow configuration.
     type FlowConfig struct {